About

 An Invitation

 It’s not an exaggeration to say that millions of people are better than me at mahjong.
-I’m just a person who decided to take the time to document the specific way my family plays (because trying to learn anything as an adult is really hard) and to share my personal memories of the people who taught me.
-And also, to convey the joy it is to play a game with a crazy amount of rules!
+I’m just a person who decided to take the time to document the specific way my family plays (because trying to learn anything as an adult is hard) and to share my personal memories of the people who taught me.
+And also, to convey the joy of playing a game with such a complex system of rules!

 Along the way, I’ve found that talking about mahjong is a special way to open up conversation with people about their families and traditions.
 If you have a special house rule, superstition or simply a memory of the mahjong expert in your family, I would love to hear it.